prometheus/prometheus/GOVERNANCE.md

 A maintainer or committer may resign by notifying the [team mailing list][team].
 A maintainer with no project activity for a year is considered to have resigned.
 Maintainers who wish to resign are encouraged to propose another team member to take over the project.

-An extraordinary change of maintainership of any project may be proposed on the [team mailing list][team] and is voted on by [consensus](#consensus).
-If no consensus can be reached, the matter is resolved by [majority vote](#majority-vote).
+An extraordinary change of maintainership of any project may be proposed on the [team mailing list][team] and is voted on by [majority vote](#majority-vote).

 A project may have more multiple maintainers, as long as the responsibilities are clearly agreed upon between them.
 This includes coordinating who handles which issues and pull requests.